nishantvyas/ApplyEngine/README.md

 ## 🤝 How to Contribute

-### Reporting Issues
+### Reporting Issues / Requesting Features
 Found a bug or have a feature request?
 We'd love to hear from you!

 1. Go to the [Issues tab](https://github.com/nishantvyas/applyengine/issues)
 2. Click "New Issue"
-3. Choose the appropriate template
-4. Provide as much detail as possible
+3. Provide as much detail as possible

 ### Joining Discussions
 Want to connect with other users or share your experience?